Skip to main content

 sudo systemctl status pangolin-auth-daemon

-Ensure the Pangolin CLI binary is at /usr/local/bin/pangolin (or update ExecStart to its path) before creating the service.
+Ensure the Pangolin CLI binary is at /usr/local/bin/pangolin, or update ExecStart to the correct path.

 Add or adjust these lines in /etc/ssh/sshd_config: